WhimsicalNose03/Cannabis-Cash-Crop-or-Crime-Boom-/README.md

 This focus of this project is weed piracy, so I decided to look at crime types I associated with piracy: Homicides, Thefts, Robberies, and Burglaries.

-In order to make a fair comparison we need to verify that Portland and Seattle had similar crime rates before legalization occured in 2012 (Washington) and 2015 (Oregon), and see if there was any significant change after.
+In order to make a fair comparison we need to verify that Portland and Seattle had similar crime rates and trends before legalization occured in 2012 (Washington) and late 2014 (Oregon), and see if there was any significant change after.
 This was accomplished using a set of hypotheses for testing:

 H(null): There is no significant change in violent crime rates coinciding with legalization of Cannabis